How to: Install front and rear dashcam for Ford Explorer Platinum

 Installing the Rear Camera

-Step 6: Treading the wire for the rear camera.
+Step 6: Routing the wire for the rear camera.

-For this, it was easier to start from the front and make my way to the rear.
-Fitting the wires in-between the headliner, trim, and weather strip took around 5 minutes.
+For this step, it was more convenient to start at the front and work my way to the rear.
+Fitting the wires between the headliner, trim, and weatherstripping took about 5 minutes.

 Started from the front, ran it under the roof liner first and then tucked into the side pillar trim.